gajus/brick/README.md

 ### Assigning Variables

-Scope variables are extracted to the execution context of the template, i.e. you can access 'foo' property as a regular variable `$foo` inside the template.
+Scope variables are extracted to the execution context of the template, i.e. template can access them as regular variables.

 ```php
 // template_that_is_using_foo_variable.php